Kagebounshin/skateshop/README.md

 - [PostgreSQL](https://www.postgresql.org/) - Used to create relational databases

+- [AWS](https://aws.amazon.com/) - used for hosting of images & static files.

 - [Bootstrap](https://getbootstrap.com/) - Front-end toolkit

 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Jinja was used with flask in the HTML code.
 For simple linking between the backend and frontend.